pyepye/django-magiclink/README.md

 #### Login sent page

 After the user has requested a magic link, they will be redirected to a success page.
-The HTML for this page can be overridden by creating a template with the name `login_sent.html`.
+The HTML for this page can be overridden using the setting `MAGICLINK_LOGIN_SENT_TEMPLATE_NAME`.
 It is advised you return a simple message telling the user to check their email:
 ```
 <h1>Check your email</h1>
 <p>We have sent you a magic link to your email address</p>